The following requirements must be met by physicians seeking certification in the subspecialty of Pain Management:

 - Have practiced as a specialist in Pain Management for a minimum of one year prior to applying for subspecialty certification.

-In order to take the Written Exam, you must:
+To take the Written Exam, candidates must:

 - Submit a completed application, required documentation and application fee prior to the application deadline of the year in which the examination is to be taken.